CVUA-RRW/FooDMe/README.md

 ```
 ## Workflow details

+### Reads pre-processing

+As first analysis step, the reads will be pre-processed for quality trimming on the 3' end and adapter trimming.
+If you want to trim the primer sequences, you can do so by indicating the forward and reverse primer length with the
+`--fastp_prune1` and `--fastp_prune2` arguments (experimental).

 ### Clustering methods

 By default FooDMe uses identity clustering as implemented by VSearch.
 To change this behaviour uses the `--denoise` option in